Guard of honour: Australian rules football

 In Australian rules football, players will often form a guard of honour for those who are leaving the field after a landmark game or on their retirement game.
 For example, Fremantle formed a guard of honour for Fitzroy's last match in 1996; Melbourne and Essendon formed a guard in 2005 to honour Indian Ocean tsunami victim Troy Broadbridge; and Collingwood and North Melbourne formed a guard of honour in 2006 for retiring player Saverio Rocca, who forged a successful goalkicking career at both clubs.
 After playing in the Auskick games at half time of senior matches, the junior players line up to form a guard of honour for when the players return to the field.

 Cricket

 In cricket, the guard of honour is used to celebrate the achievement of a player (usually as a batsman), normally used during a player's final game.
-The players' teammates or opposition form a cordon, with their bats at the second count of the draw saber forming an arch, and the successful player walks through.
+The players' teammates or opposition form a cordon, with their bats at the second count of the draw sabre forming an arch, and the successful player walks through.
 It may also be performed to mark a milestone, such as when a player breaks a world record.
 A player can receive guard of honour multiple times as they retire from different forms of the game separately.
 When a bowler retires, it would generally be when they leave the field for the final time, or when they play their final match in a certain venue of importance (away match, home ground, retiring on the same day a ground is due to be demolished).